dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-maps-app.md

     ![](resources/images/maps/maps_thematic_layer_dialog_PERIOD.png)

       - select the time span over which the thematic data is mapped.
-        You can select either a fixed period or a relative period.
+        You can select either a relative or a fixed period.

           - Relative period